Facing criticism, White House to brief Democrats on reports Russia paid Taliban to kill U.S. troops

 Trump said on Sunday that U.S. intelligence officials told him they had not informed him of the purported program because the information was not credible.
 Four U.S. government sources confirmed to Reuters the existence of classified U.S. intelligence reports suggesting that a Russian military intelligence unit had offered bounties to Taliban-linked militants to kill U.S. and allied forces in Afghanistan.

-"If the intelligence review process verifies the reports, we strongly encourage the Administration to take swift and serious action to hold the Putin regime accountable," Republican Representatives Michael McCaul and Adam Kinzinger said in a statement, referring to Russian President Vladimir Putin.
-The Kremlin on Monday dismissed the reports as "lies."

-The seven Republican lawmakers had met White House Chief of Staff Mark Meadows, national security adviser Robert O'Brien and Director of National Intelligence John Ratcliffe.
+The Republican lawmakers were briefed on Monday by Ratcliffe, White House Chief of Staff Mark Meadows and national security adviser Robert O'Brien.
 The Post said the intelligence on the bounty scheme stemmed from U.S. military interrogations of captured militants and was passed up from U.S. Special Operations forces in Afghanistan.

 The Times reported U.S. intelligence officials believe at least one American military death stemmed from the bounties, citing two officials briefed on the matter.
 Reuters could not immediately confirm these reports.

 The United States has in recent years accused Russia of possibly providing support, including weapons, to elements of the Taliban.
 But U.S. military officials have never publicly accused Moscow of putting bounties on the heads of U.S. or allied soldiers.
-(Additional reporting by Jonathan Landay, Tim Ahmann, Susan Heavey, Lisa Lambert and Phil Stewart in Washington and by Anastasia Teterevleva in Moscow; Writing by Andy Sullivan and Arshad Mohammed; Editing by Steve Orlofsky and Howard Goller)
+(Additional reporting by Jonathan Landay, Tim Ahmann, Susan Heavey, Lisa Lambert and Phil Stewart in Washington and by Anastasia Teterevleva in Moscow; Writing by Andy Sullivan and Arshad Mohammed; Editing by Steve Orlofsky, Howard Goller and Sonya Hepinstall)

 ALSO READ